FROM THE ARCHIVES: New Year's Resolution? Review Your Sales Pay Plan

 To add insult to injury, the lawsuit inspired a separate “copycat” lawsuit filed by another former salesperson making the same claims.
 That separate case took over two years to resolve and finally settled for $150,000.

 Lessons To Be Learned

 So what can we learn from this case?
-You should resolve to start 2016 by reviewing your pay plan to make sure you don’t fall victim to the same troubles.
+You should resolve to start the new year by reviewing your pay plan to make sure you don’t fall victim to the same troubles.
 Here are six practical steps you can take right away: